Elenterius/CropCultivation/README.md

 [![CropCultivation Version](https://img.shields.io/badge/CropCultivation-0.0.9--alpha.1-red)](https://github.com/Elenterius/CropCultivation)

 A Minecraft Forge Mod that takes out the simple out of crop farming.<br>
-Currently focuses on soil management, and the plant growth restrictions derived from its environment.
+Currently focuses on soil management, and the plant growth restrictions derived from it.

-This mod will not add new crops to farm but instead modifies the behavior of all vanilla and compatible mod crops.
+This mod will not add new crops to farm but instead modifies the growth chance/requirements of all compatible crops.

 ## Changed Crop Behavior
 - growth requirements